Sectarianism: England

-The Balkans
+The Netherlands

+Because of the Netherlands's diversity of Protestants, Catholics, as well as politically-oriented elements in society, the country used a system called pillarisation (verzuiling) whereby each religious-socioeconomic segment would only use services for their own pillar (such as media, schools or labor unions) and politically vote for the parties representing their own.
+This system remained strong until the 1960s, but some institutions continue to be divided as a legacy of pillarisation.

+Ex-Yugoslavia

-The civil wars in the Balkans which followed the breakup of Yugoslavia in the 1990s have been heavily tinged with sectarianism.
-Croats and Slovenes have traditionally been Catholic, Serbs and Macedonians Eastern Orthodox, and Bosniaks and most Albanians Muslim.
-Religious affiliation served as a marker of group identity in this conflict, despite relatively low rates of religious practice and belief among these various groups after decades of communism.
+The civil wars in ex-Yugoslav countries which followed its breakup in the 1990s have been heavily tinged with sectarianism.
+Croats and Slovenes have traditionally belonged to Catholicism, Serbs and Macedonians to Eastern Orthodoxy, and Bosniaks and Kosovo Albanians to Islam.
+Religious affiliation served as a marker of group identity in this conflict, despite relatively low rates of religious practice and belief among these various groups after decades of de facto state atheism in communist Yugoslavia.

 Africa

 Over 1,000 Muslims and Christians were killed in the sectarian violence in the Central African Republic in 2013–2014.
 Nearly 1 million people, a quarter of the population, were displaced.